munzirahmed/The-Khan-Code/README.md

 # abupic
+Abu Khan

-Run to see a picture of Abu
+The absolute GOAT.
+Sometimes all you want to do is run a bit of code a see a picture of babu.
+Well now you can!